 To find a qualified tree care professional or company in your area, visit the website of a certifying organization: Tree Care Industry Association (TCIA) or International Society for Arboriculture (ISA).
 I highly recommend working with an arborist for trimming of larger trees in particular, especially when safety can become an issue, and I can refer 3 reputable companies for handling your project.

 If for now you just need help choosing the right tree for your landscape, placing it in just the right spot, or even tackling some minor tree maintenance, I’d love to help (either with Garden Coaching or horticultural consulting).

-Trees have always been a great passion of mine and for good reason.
+Trees have always been a great passion of mine.
 They provide shade and cooling for our homes.
 They clean the air and water while offering food and shelter to wildlife.
 And trees create green spaces for our communities and a sense of place and history.
 Plus, they can simply be beautiful!